How to Organize Your Paperwork

-- Health Records - insurance policies, health insurance benefits manuals, explanation of medical benefits, doctor bills, prescription lists, flexible spending information, medical receipts, medical directives, life insurance policies
+- Health records: insurance policies, health insurance benefits manuals, explanation of medical benefits, doctor bills, prescription lists, flexible spending account information, medical receipts, medical directives, life insurance policies

-- Electronics Records - cell phone contracts and manuals; sales receipts and warranties for computers, laptops, and iPads; cable and Internet plans and bills; wireless router sales receipt and manual
+- Electronics records: Mobile phone contracts and equipment manuals; sales receipts and warranties for computers, laptops, and tablets; cable and internet plans and bills; wireless router sales receipt and manual

-- Personal Records - birth certificates, marriage certificate, divorce certificate, custody papers, social security information, immunization records, passports, military service records, baptismal and confirmation records, wills, funeral plan, and burial site information.
+- Personal records: Birth certificate, marriage certificate, divorce certificate, custody papers, Social Security information, immunization records, passport, military service records, baptismal and confirmation records, wills, funeral plan, and burial site information.
+You should have these for each family member.
 If you have pets, you can also include their important documents such as veterinary and vaccine information in this category.

 Most of your important documents can be stored in a regular filing cabinet or portable hanging file box.
-There are some.
-However, that really should be stored in a fireproof safe or offsite storage option such as a safety deposit box.
+Some, however, really should be kept in a fireproof safe or in an offsite storage option such as a safety deposit box.

-Vital documents are documents that would be very difficult or very time-consuming to replace.
-They may contain sensitive personal information that could be compromised in the event of a break-in or robbery.
-In the event, your home was destroyed by fire or flood you'd want these vital documents to remain intact.
+Vital documents are ones that would be very difficult or time-consuming to replace.
+They may contain sensitive personal information that could be compromised by identity thieves if stolen.
+Meanwhile, if your home was destroyed by fire or flood, you'd want these vital documents to remain intact.

-For most people, the following documents would be considered vital: social security information, birth certificates, insurance policies along with your agent's contact information, wills, property deeds, car titles, your passport and any contract or agreement that required your original signature.
+For most people, the following documents would be considered vital: Social Security information, birth certificates, insurance policies and agent's contact information, wills, property deeds, car titles, passports, and any contract or agreement that required an original signature.

 Duplicate Your Wallet

-Most of us carry critical information in our wallets each day.
-Do you know everything that's in your wallet?
-What would you do if your wallet were lost or stolen?
+Most of us carry critical information in our wallet each day and would be seriously inconvenienced if it were lost or stolen.

-Make copies your driver's license, donor card, health insurance card(s), membership cards like the gym grocery store loyalty cards, warehouse clubs, and, most importantly, all credit and debit cards (copy front and back).
-Keep these copies with your other important paper documents:
+Make copies of your driver's license, organ donor card, health insurance card(s), membership cards for the gym, library, grocery store loyalty programs, warehouse clubs, etc., and, most important, all credit and debit cards (copy front and back).
+Keep these copies with your other important paper documents.

 The simpler the filing system, the more likely you are to use it on a consistent basis.
 Take each category of important document and assign it a hanging file color: